Meet Our Community

 Elizabeth Schulz has been working with Hesed Community since 2008.
 She has an MBA with a focus on finance and accounting, and she has more than twenty years of experience working in that field.
 Elizabeth owns her own business and provides professional accounting services to individuals and small companies.

 Donna joined the Hesed Board in January, 2017.
 She has been associated with the community since 2007, becoming an Oblate in December of 2015.
 She has had a variety of meditative practices since 1981.
-Her experiences have brought her inner calmness; confidence; and a deepened Christian faith.
+Her experiences have brought her inner calmness and a deepened Christian faith.
 She is committed to the Rule of St. Benedict, its teaching and practice.
-She is a retired business owner within the transportation industry and for several years taught business subjects as a California Adult Education Teacher.
-Donna continues to run a small business, consulting in administrative operations, is active in her church, volunteers with the Northern California Scholarship Foundation, and loves spending time with her family.
+She is a retired business owner within the transportation industry and for several years taught business subjects as a California Adult Education teacher.
+Donna works in administrative operations and loves spending time with her family.